le0pard/le0pard.github.io/_posts/chef/2013-12-02-chef-and-tdd.md

 end
 {% endhighlight %}

-Now we can again check tests:
+And we again check tests:

 {% highlight bash %}
 $ rspec